nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 If you haven't already, you should really come and reach out to us on our [gitter](https://gitter.im/nvim-treesitter/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) room, so we can help you with any question you might have!

-As you know, `nvim-treesitter` is roughly splitted in two parts :
+As you know, `nvim-treesitter` is roughly split in two parts :

 - Parser configurations : for various things like `locals`, `highlights`
 - What we like to call *modules* : tiny lua modules that provide a given feature, based on parser configurations